Doraemon: Nobita and the Galaxy Super-express: Plot

-Meanwhile, an evil force of parasites called Yadori is planning to make humans their hosts by taking over their bodies.
-A few days later, the first case of parasites is reported when the robot-dinosaurs at the planet start acting strangely.
-They decide to report about it to the Control Center in the Main Planet.
-Nobita and his friends find out smoke coming out from the Main Control Center.
+The main characters figure out something is wrong once all of the dinosaur robots stop working.
+They decide to report about it to the Control Center in the main planet but have to flee when all of the dinosaur robots are out to attack them.
+When they arrive back in the main planet, they find out smoke coming out from the Main Control Center.
 When Gian and Suneo are in the main control center to investigate what happened, Suneo is captured by the parasites and taken control by Yadori 009.
 Yadori 009 tricks his friends and locks them up after which Yadori 007 reveals that Yadori is set to conquer the galaxy.
-After Yadori force leaves, the captain of the train rescues the captives and decides to take the train to another planet for safety.
+After most of the Yadori force leave, the captain of the train rescues the captives, imprisons Yadori 009 and decides to take the train to another planet for safety.

 However, the train crashes en route on an abandoned planet.
 On the planet, the captain finds an electronic cave map which Gian later follows to explore caves, but ends up getting lost along with two future kids.
-Shizuka finds an anti-Yadori gun which they use on Yadori 009, who has jumped from Suneo's body to Nobita's.
+Shizuka, who earlier unknowingly defeated a Yadori with a gun, finds another anti-Yadori gun which they use on Yadori 009, who has jumped from Suneo's body to Nobita's.
 They also relocate Gian through his footprints and manage to get the train out of the mountain.
+Gian also discovers the two other kids from the 22nd century and a train stuck in the cave, he then uses the tool from the Ninja planet to escape.

-Gian also discovers a lost train whose functioning engine is used for the Galaxy Express.
-When they are preparing to leave, Yadori force finds and attacks them.
-A huge Yadori robot attacks the group resulting in an epic battle, but the group fights and defeats the whole force thus freeing all the people from the parasites and the President thanks the group.
+When they are preparing to leave, Yadori force finds and attacks them resulting in a large battle, the humans then shoot their anti-Yadori guns and free all of the humans under their control, however the main leader of the Yadori then uses a gigantic robot which could not be defeated using the gun leading to the humans fleeing.
+Nobita, however hides behind a rock and when the leader attempts to take control of him, Nobita shoots and kills the leader.

-The future kids reconcile with Nobita and his group, where the group arrives back at their planet and bid farewell to the Galaxy Express.
+The film ends with the future kids reconciling with Nobita and his group, when they group arrive back on Earth in the 20th century, they bid farewell to the Galaxy Express.